tohinz/Bidirectional-InfoGAN/README.md

 # Bidirectional-InfoGAN

+For further details on the network architectures and the hyperparameters used during the experiments see: [Architectures and Hyperparameters](./architectures/network-architectures.pdf)

 ## Further Results
 ### MNIST Data Set
 Additional samples according to the individual values of the categorical variable c<sub>1</sub>: